gopikrishna000/litEditor/README.md

 - #### How ?
   We are going to follow the ```Observer Pattern ⚡```.
 Tkinter provides Variables for that. ```StringVar``` will be used mostly.
-### 👨‍💻 Markdown Language

-- ### What is Markdown?
-  Markdown is a way to style text on the web.
-You control the display of the document; formatting words as bold or italic, adding images, and creating lists are  just a few of the things we can do with Markdown.Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like ```#``` or ```*```.

-- ### Why Markdown?
-   - ### Easy On The Eyes:
-      The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
-   - ### Fewer Errors:
-       Markdown’s simplicity and flexibility helps you make fewer mistakes, and errors are much easier to find.
-   - ### Kill Your CMS(Content management system):
-       Markdown can be written anywhere there’s a blinking cursor and shared in any format.
-It’s just plain text.
-You don’t need any WYSIWYG controls, because the Markdown characters actually look like the formatted results you’ll get.